 Head injuries can be devastating based on their severity and the lasting impact they might cause on an individual and their families.
 A serious head injury can result in impairment of movement, loss of balance and cognitive disabilities such as loss of memory or attention.

 Head injuries can be categorised as minor or severe based on varying levels of required care, treatment and rehabilitation.
 Any person suffering from a head injury can experience any of the following:

-To make a head injury claim will require a medical report that clearly explains what type of head injury you have suffered and what their future impacts are.
+To make a head injury claim you will need to provide a medical report that clearly explains what type of head injury you have suffered and what their future impacts are.
 Because all cases are different, it is difficult to give an accurate estimation of how much compensation you may be entitled to.
 Below we have provided some estimations of compensation payouts based on past cases:

 If you have suffered a head injury due to the negligence of someone else, then you could be entitled to make a claim for compensation.
 This compensation can be used to help you cover the cost of any expenses you have incurred as a result of the injury, pay for ongoing treatments and medical assistance.
 This includes:

 With any type of head injury, it is not always immediately obvious that you have suffered an injury as some symptoms can be delayed.
 If you have had an accident that resulted in a blow to the head in any way, then it is important to be on the look-out for the following symptoms:

 If any of these symptoms are evident after receiving a hit on the head then it is important that you seek medical advice as soon as possible.
 If you have had a knock to the head but are not displaying any of the above symptoms then it is important to stay vigilant over the next 48 hours.